spyhunter493/Bitcoin-Peer-Map/README.md

 ## Requirements

 - Docker Engine with Docker Compose
-- A reachable Bitcoin Core or Bitcoin Knots JSON-RPC endpoint
+- A reachable Bitcoin Node JSON-RPC endpoint
 - Dedicated RPC credentials for the dashboard

 The Bitcoin node can run on another machine, in another Compose project, or elsewhere on the network.
 Bitcoin Peer Map does not need the node datadir, blockchain files, `bitcoin-cli`, Python, or a virtualenv on the Docker host.